Articles of Association

 those Clubs who are members of the Company and who are also members of SLE;

-a resolution of the Council passed at a duly convened meeting of the Council by 75% of members present and voting on a show of hands or 75% of the votes given on a poll, which must in either case include the affirmative votes of not less than four Championship Members and not less than four SLE Members;
+a resolution of the Council passed at a duly convened meeting of the Council by 75% of Members present and voting on a show of hands or 75% of the votes given on a poll, which must in either case include the affirmative votes of not less than four Championship or League 1 Members and not less than four SLE Members;

-All Leagues and competitions operating at the third tier of the RFL competition structure as specified from time to time by the Board
+All Leagues and competitions operating at the fourth tier of the RFL competition structure as specified from time to time by the Board;

-All Leagues and competitions operating at the fourth tier of the RFL competition structure as specified from time to time by the Board
+All Leagues and competitions operating at the fifth tier of the RFL competition structure as specified from time to time by the Board;

 the Company's website which, at the date of incorporation, may be accessed at www.therfl.co.uk; and